AnggaR96s/Reforestation/README.md

-## I was fired from the keyboard factory yesterday.
-I wasn't putting in enough shifts.
+## Why did the half blind man fall in the well?
+Because he couldn't see that well!